 In parliament: Taking stock of the 'greenest' government

 Green MP Caroline Lucas says that the UK's self-proclaimed "greenest government ever" is failing to address threats to nature or deal with climate changePut simply, the coalition government is failing the nation on climate change and on nature.
-Even the prime minister appears to have given up on claiming that the current government will be the greenest ever.
+Even the prime minister appears to have given up on claiming that the current government will be the greenes